Reforming the criminal law regarding HIV non-disclosure – Online Public Consultation

 That is why holding a consultation and hearing from stakeholders and those with lived experience is key to creating a path forward that follows science, protects victims, and reduces the stigma of those living with HIV.

-How to participate in the online public consultation
+The online public consultation

-- Read the consultation paper: view the consultation paper online or download a print version.
+- Read the consultation paper: View the consultation paper online or download a print version.

 Feedback received as part of the public consultation will inform next steps in policy development and serve as a key tool for any Criminal Code reforms.